mataktelis11/shot-transition-detection-tests/README.md

 We now have three distances for each pair of frames.
 To simplify things we take the average of the three distances and work with it from now on.

 The vector containing the average distances can now be analyzed to obtain possible shot transitions.
 This is done by finding the peaks in the vector.
-We use scipy's `find_peaks` function with the `prominence` arguement.
+We use scipy's `find_peaks` function with the `prominence` argument.
 See more [here](https://docs.scipy.org/doc/scipy-1.15.0/reference/generated/scipy.signal.find_peaks.html).
 The prominence needs to be adjusted in order to obtain results.

 ### Usage
 Run the script by providing an video file of your choosing:
 ```
 python  hist_cosine_dist_sd.py -f video.mp4
 ```
-You can also provide a value for the `prominence` arguement.
+You can also provide a value for the `prominence` argument.
 Default value is `0.5`
 ```
 python  hist_cosine_dist_sd.py -f video.mp4 -p 0.3
 ```